Skip to main content

 Tool results structure:

-• output: The tool’s return value
+• blocks: The tool’s return value (list of TextBlock/ImageBlock)

 • finished: Whether the task is complete